 Creativity is integral in a successful classroom experience and here at FableVision Learning we are lucky enough to work with Dr. Denine Jimmerson who is actively bringing creativity to classrooms nation-wide through professional development.
 Denine is a school education consultant who specializes in creating and implementing curriculum and instruction that is focused on the engagement of creative thinking.
-She is implementing FableVision Learning’s Creativity Maker Suite, which includes Fab@School Maker Studio, My Awesome Publishing Company, and Animation-ish to engage students through 3D fabrication, composition and publication of books, and the creation of animations.
+She is implementing FableVision Learning’s Creativity Maker Suite, which includes Fab@School Maker Studio, Get Published, and Animation-ish to engage students through 3D fabrication, composition and publication of books, and the creation of animations.
 “I can guarantee that students are going to be teaching me using these programs and I am so excited to learn”, remarked Denine.
 She shared with us the power of creative and differentiated learning.

 1. Tell us about your journey to FableVision Learning.